 We at Monterrasol Travel welcome you to see Olympia during multi-day private car tour.
 Contact us if you would like to customize your tour to Olympia.

-We have developed several tours that visiting this beautiful place.
+We have developed several private tours that visiting beautiful Olympia.
 But, if you have a special conditions or any from these tours fit you, please do not hesitate to contact us, we can organize a tour exactly as you would like.
+We charge nothing for develop a custom itinerary.
 And remember, we have no problems to take you from almost any place where you stay, hotel or private accommodation.

 This off-season balanced tour is aimed for people who interesting in the history of Greece, to walk that ancient historical places where are roots of culture of our civilization.
 During this tour we will visit 6 places that are on the list of UNESCO.
 Many other we going to visit places now expecting to be on UNESCO list; such places are prepared, available for public for fraction of cost, and are on so called UNESCO tentative list.